-In connection with the Quarterly Report on Form 10-Q of Gain Therapeutics, Inc. (the "Company") for the quarterly period ended June 30, 2023 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Matthias Alder, as Chief Executive Officer of the Company, and Charles Evan Ballantyne, as Chief Financial Officer of the Company, each hereby certifies, pursuant to 18 U.S.C. §1350, as adopted pursuant to §-906 of the Sarbanes-Oxley Act of 2002, that, to the best of his knowledge:
+In connection with the Quarterly Report on Form 10-Q of Gain Therapeutics, Inc. (the "Company") for the quarterly period ended September 30 Exchange Commission on the date hereof (the "Report"), Matthias Alder, as Chief Executive Officer of the Company, and Charles Evan Ballantyne, each hereby certifies, pursuant to 18 U.S.C. §-1350, as adopted pursuant to §-906 of the Sarbanes-Oxley Act of 2002, that, to the best of his knowledge and belief:

-(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

-(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: August 10, 2023
+Date: November 14, 2023 May 14, 2024

-/s/ Matthias Alder
+/s/ By: /s/ Matthias Alder

 Matthias Alder

 Chief Executive Officer

 (Principal Executive Officer)

-/s/ C. Evan Ballantyne
+/s/ C. Evan Ballantyne /s/ Gene Mack

-C. Evan Ballantyne
+C. Evan Ballantyne Gene Mack

 Chief Financial Officer

 (Principal Financial Officer)